jkdeng/jkdeng.github.io/_pages/about.md

 <hr>
 <!-- - **Key Words**: LoRa, Orthogonality, Satellite Communication, Doppler Effect -->
-- **Main Contribution**: This paper provides an comprehensive analysis of LoRa's orthogonality in uplink satellite communication scenario under either high Doppler shift or high Doppler rate.
+- **Main Contribution**: This paper comprehensively analyzes LoRa's orthogonality in satellite communication under Doppler effect.
+It reveals the *direct impact* of differential Doppler shift on the cross-correlation variations and offers *practical guidelines* for future LoRa configurations in satellite communication.
 </div>
 </div>